dmleong/manager-resources/recommended-readings.md

 - [Burnout: the secret to unlocking the stress cycle](https://www.amazon.com/dp/1984818325/ref=cm_sw_r_cp_api_i_DqVkEbEKKD7WY) (book)
   - Excellent book for women/femmes who are exhausted by the demands of work, home, and society.
 Discusses tools to close the stress cycle and how the game is rigged
 - [It doesn't have to be crazy at work](https://blinki.st/0e6f8273219e) (book)
-  - Being "busy" is not usually a good thing these day's
+  - Being "busy" is not usually a good thing these days
 - [Panda Planner](http://pandaplanner.com) (tool)
   - Physical day planner that helps balance priorities with mental health